What is an Orientation for Foster Care?

 What is involved with Foster Parent training?

-Prior to becoming licensed, applicants are required to attend 12 hours of specific training curriculum.
+Prior to becoming licensed, applicants are required to attend 12 hours of PRIDE with a specific training curriculum.
+You will also have to complete first aid, reasonable & prudent parenting standard and trauma training.
 Trainings are held in person in a group setting with other applicants from other agencies so that you may benefit from collaboration with others.

 Does does a Home Evaluation Consist of?